Eschol Park

 The level of cultural diversity witnessed in Eschol Park was found to be above average when compared nationally for a number of language and cultural background related metrics

 Eschol Park was found to be more culturally diverse than most local markets, with 24.3% of its population born overseas and 25.1% speaking a language other than English at home.
 Christianity is the main religion in Eschol Park, comprising 58.9% of people.
-Islam comprises 6.6%, lower than the Greater Sydney average of 12.5%.
+However, Islam is overrepresented, making up 6.6%, compared to Greater Sydney's 6.8%.

 Frequently Asked Questions - Diversity